AviatrixSystems/Docs/HowTos/transit_firenet_faq.rst

 --------------------------------------------------------

 When vendor integration is enabled, for Palo Alto Networks VM-Series, the Controller pings the individual firewall management interface every 10 seconds.
 If two consecutive ping fails, the firewall is declared down and is moved to "down" state.
+The Controller continues to ping the management interface, if consecutive pings become successful, the firewall instance is attached back to the FireNet gateway pool.

 For Check Point CloudGuard and Fortinet Fortigate, the Controller uses AWS API to check instance health.

-Starting in Release 6.0 and later, Controller can also `check firewall instance health on its LAN interface <https://docs.aviatrix.com/HowTos/firewall_advanced.html#firewall-health-check-and-failover-detection-using-lan-interface>`_. ,
+Starting in Release 6.0 and later, Controller can also `check firewall instance health on its LAN interface <https://docs.aviatrix.com/HowTos/firewall_advanced.html#firewall-health-check-and-failover-detection-using-lan-interface>`_.

 What is the firewall instance state Inaccessible mean?
 ---------------------------------------------------------